DISCITIS

 Complications of Discitis

-While Discitis can often be effectively treated if left untreated or complications arise, it can lead to several long-term issues.
+Eventhough Discitis is left untreated or complications arise, doctors can usually treat the condition sucessfully.
+If continued non treatment, it can lead to several long-term issues.
 These potential complications include:

-• Epidural abscess: In rare instances, the infection can spread beyond the disc and involve the surrounding tissues.
-When this occurs, it forms an abscess in the epidural space, a potentially life-threatening condition.
+- Epidural abscess: In rare instances, the infection can spread beyond the disc and involve the surrounding tissues.

 Early diagnosis and treatment of Discitis are crucial to prevent these complications and ensure a full recovery.
 If you experience back pain, fever, or difficulty walking, especially in children, it’s important to seek medical attention promptly.